Shantanu66/RealityConjurer/README.md

 # Reality Conjurer
-A cross platform application for mobile devices built using Flutter framework which conjures the real-life or reality images corresponding to the sketches drawn by the user.
+Cross platform application for mobile devices built using Flutter framework which conjures the real-life or reality images corresponding to the sketches drawn by the user.
 It has a built in sketch pad interface and a easy to use UI.